 Yes… but don’t invite the shiplap police over

 I freaking hate the word “faux” by the way.
 These walls look like shiplap.
 And if you love Fixer Upper, you’ll love these walls.
 But they aren’t the real-deal shiplap.
 So don’t go inviting the shiplap police over to assess them.
-Because you will fail and be thrown into shiplap prison.
-I hear the walls are concrete there, and you won’t be happy.
+Because you will fail and they’ll throw you into shiplap prison.
+I hear the walls are concrete there and you won’t be happy.

 Here’s a quick photo overview of my DIY faux shiplap wall installation.
-It turned into a bit more than just installing shiplap… decided to give the whole bathroom a facelift.
+It turned into a bit more than *just* installing shiplap.
+We decided to give the whole bathroom a facelift.

 Product / Material Links